Monicadeww/Final_Project_SIB_kel.6/README.md

 *data*

-This folder contains the data needed for your project.
-If you want to generate or add additional data, you can place them here.
+This folder contains the data needed for this final project.
+If you want to create or add additional data, you can place it here.

 *docker*